devopology/tools/README.md

 Run the MyScript class using "java -cp org.devopology.tools-toolset-1.0.0.jar;.
 MyScript"

+NOTE :
+Scripts are provided in the project's scripts directory for the most normal and basic scenario (org.devopology.tools-toolset-1.0.0.jar in the current directory as the script.
+"Script" class defined in the root Java package with the source file located in the current directory as the script.

 # Beyond

 Want more functionality than what's included ? ...
 Add new depdencies jars to the pom.xml file and then extend the Toolset class to add the new functionality ...